j-sieben/ADC/DOC/how_it_works.md

 Nor is it required to create PL/SQL actions with a `NULL` action in order to pass an element value to the database, nor do you need any hidden helper fields on the page to store temporary information.
 Roundtrips to the database are limited to a total of one per plugin call.
 Almost no additional roundtrip is required.
 Additional roundtrips may occur if you want to stick to some declarative functionality APEX exposes, such as when you trigger the `apexrefresh` event.
 This, in turn, may cause a roundtrip to the database to refresh a report or a select list.

 ### Better logic control
 Any call to the plugin results in a response from the database that includes the name of the rule that has been chosen for the given state.
-Plus, in the request (`post`) to the database, you see each item value that got sent to the database.
+Plus, in the request to the database, you see each item value that got sent to the database.
 With this information, it's very easy to follow the logic stream and pin down potential logic flaws.

 ### Automatic type detection
 If you compare values entered on the page, it's hard to do so because you need to treat date values different than number values and these different to string values.
 Based on the fact, that each page item is allowed to have a format mask to define the item's appearance on the page, ADC converts the item value to the respective data type using this format mask.
-In order to make this work, you have to set the format mask of the respective page items.
-If the format mask is null, the element will be treated as string.
+Whether a page item is a number or date is either detected based on meta data of APEX (such as with a page item in a form region) or based on a format mask you apply to the given page item.
+If neither of this is possible, the page item is treated as string.

 ## Downsides of this approach
 There are some disadvantages you should be aware of before taking ADC into account for your page